-- O If the donor provides a specimen that is also out of temperature range (if it's enough to get a fair temp reading) OR if the specimen shows signs of adulteration, substitution, or tampering, you will follow the Direct Observation procedures immediately following receipt of the 1st questionable specimen.
-This applies whether or not the 1st specimen is sufficient or insufficient volume. - O If the donor does not provide a sufficient specimen within the 3-hour time period after the first questionable specimen is received, you will NOT send anything to the lab. - In this case, you will dispose of the 1st specimen, and you will complete the CCF (Collector signs, prints name, and date in Step 4). - Collector must PRINT the donor's name in Step 5, Copy 2 of the CCF (Certification Statement).
-You will shred the lab's copy of the CCF and distribute the other copies. - Be sure to document the situation in Remarks before signing - (Example for 1st specimen that was "questionable", but also insufficient volume: "Received insuff. specimen that was cold & blue in color.
-Unable to collect 2nd under direct observation due to shy bladder issues.") - (Example for 1st specimen that was "questionable", but Sufficient volume: "1st Specimen was cold & blue in color.
-Unable to collect 2nd under direct observation due to shy bladder issues.") - -Be sure to note each attempt to urinate in Remarks (just as in a 'normal' shy bladder situation. - The Observer must accompany the donor into the restroom each time the donor makes an attempt to urinate and must complete the direct observation procedure with each attempt ("Up, down, turn-around" with the clothing). - The employer will then handle this situation as a "shy bladder" (i.e. The donor must be evaluated by a physician within 5 business days to determine if there was a medical reason why s/he could not provide a sufficient specimen within a 3-hour period.) - Report the situation as a "shy bladder/unable to collect a sufficient specimen" to the employer.
+- If the donor provides a specimen that is also out of temperature range (if it's enough to get a fair temp reading) OR if the specimen shows signs of adulteration, substitution, or tampering, you will follow the Direct Observation procedures immediately following receipt of the 1st questionable specimen. - > This applies whether the 1st specimen is sufficient or insufficient volume. - After a questionable specimen (i.e. tampered, out-of-temp range/cold, blue/non-natural color, etc.), the Observer must accompany the donor into the restroom each time the donor makes an attempt to urinate and must complete the direct observation procedure with each attempt ("Up, down, turnaround" with the clothing). - > Note each attempt to urinate in Remarks (just as in a 'normal' shy bladder situation). - If the donor does not provide a sufficient specimen within the 3-hour time period after the first questionable specimen is received, you will NOT send anything to the lab.
+Dispose of any specimen collected. - ➤ The Collector should complete the CCF (sign, print your name, and date in Step 4) → - Collector must PRINT the donor's name in Step 5, Copy 2 of the CCF (Certification Statement). - \circ $\;$ You will shred the lab's copy of the CCF and distribute the other copies. - $\circ~$ Be sure to document the situation in Remarks before signing. - (Example for 1st specimen that was "questionable", but also insufficient volume: "Received insuff. specimen that was cold & blue in color.
+Unable to collect 2nd under direct observation due to shy bladder issues over 3-hr period.") - (Example for 1st specimen that was "questionable", but Sufficient volume: "1st Specimen was cold & blue in color.
+Unable to collect 2nd under direct observation due to shy bladder issues.") - → Be sure to document the time of each attempt and the total amount of fluids they drank. - The employer will then handle this situation as a "shy bladder" (i.e. The donor must be evaluated by a physician within 5 business days to determine if there was a medical reason why s/he could not provide a sufficient specimen within a 3-hour period.) - Report the situation as a "shy bladder/unable to collect a sufficient specimen" to the employer.
 However, be sure to report the details of the situation to the DER.

-Remember: It is a Refusal at any time if the donor will not cooperate -- (Example: The donor provides a "questionable" specimen, but then refuses to stay and attempt to provide additional/sufficient specimen under direct observation, or refuses to follow the instructions or cooperate with the required direct observation collection.)
+Remember: The regulations state that it is a Refusal at any time if the donor will not cooperate -- (Example: The donor provides a "questionable" specimen, but then refuses to stay and attempt to provide additional/ sufficient specimen under direct observation or refuses to follow the instructions or cooperate with the required direct observation collection.)
+Notify the DER immediately in all potential "refusal" situations.
+However, it is the DER's final decision whether to deem a collection a "test refusal", so we hope employers know the regulations they are supposed to follow.
+If not, you may wish to suggest that they complete our online DER training course.